shiwanglai/sDocpro/Bash/bash-common.md

 Special Parameters
 ===
+$n
+---
-$n: the n param, n is 1 2 ..
+the n param, n is 1 2 ..

+$#
+---
-$#: the number of positional parameters in decimal
+the number of positional parameters in decimal

+$@
+---
-$@: the positional parameters, starting from one
+the positional parameters, starting from one

+$*
+---
-$*: same as $@, except to a single word when double quoted
+same as $@, except to a single word when double quoted

+$0
+---
-$0: the name of the shell or shell script
+the name of the shell or shell script

+$$
+---
-$$: the process ID of the shell
+the process ID of the shell

+$?
+---
-$?: the exit status of the most recently executed foreground pipeline
+the exit status of the most recently executed foreground pipeline

+${num}
+---
-${num}: positional parameters beyond $9 using ${num}
+positional parameters beyond $9 using ${num}

 Conditional Expressions integer
 ===
 数值比较

 arg1 OP arg2
 Arg1 and arg2 may be positive or negative integers.
 OP is one of the below.

+-eq
+---
--eq: equal to
+equal to

+-ne
+---
--ne: not equal to
+not equal to

+-lt
+---
--lt: less than
+less than

+-le
+---
--le: less than or equal to
+less than or equal to

+-gt
+---
--gt: greater than
+greater than

+-ge
+---
--ge: greater than or equal to
+greater than or equal to

 These arithmetic binary operators return true if the condition satisfied.

 Conditional Expressions string
 ===
 字符串比较

+-z string
+---
--z string: True if the length of string is zero.
+True if the length of string is zero.

+-n string
+---
--n string: True if the length of string is non-zero
+True if the length of string is non-zero

+string1 == string2
+---
-string1 == string2: True if the strings are equal
+True if the strings are equal

+string1 = string2
+---
-string1 = string2: same to ==
+same to ==

+string1 != string2
+---
-string1 != string2: True if the strings are not equal
+True if the strings are not equal

+string1 > string2
+---
-string1 > string2: True if string1 sorts after string2 lexicographically.
+True if string1 sorts after string2 lexicographically.

+string1 < string2
+---
-string1 < string2: True if string1 sorts before string2 lexicographically.
+True if string1 sorts before string2 lexicographically.
 \>和<需进行转义，否则shell当作重定向符号，即\\>或\\<。

-variables
+Variables
 ===
 变量赋值
 ---